Last updated on September 14th, 2025 at 09:13 am

 Final thoughts on how to clean strawberries

-While purchasing organic strawberries and other produce is the safest way to reduce your exposure to pesticides and pathogens, rinsing with baking soda is the next best option.
+While purchasing organic strawberries and other produce is the safest way to reduce your exposure to pesticides and pathogens, rinsing with baking soda is the best way to wash strawberries.
 It may seem like an extra step, but it’s a simple habit that can make a real difference—and it only takes a few minutes.

-You’ve cleaned your produce — now clean up your kitchen too with non-toxic, sustainable tools.
+You’ve cleaned your produce — now clean up your kitchen with non-toxic, eco-friendly kitchen tools.

 Leave a Comment